About

 The Man Behind the Words

 Both sites are written by me, Martin Greaney.
 I was born and grew up in Liverpool, and have always been fascinated by its history and architecture.
-I left to do a BA and MA in Archaeology and Landscape Archaeology respectively in Sheffield, and now work at the National Monuments Record Centre in Swindon.
+I left to do a BA and MA in Archaeology and Landscape Archaeology respectively in Sheffield, before spending a bit of time as a field archaeologist.

 Both sites are still works in progress (and will always be, I expect); I hope you enjoy both Historic Liverpool and Liverpool Landscapes.